ChahelPaatur/Quantum-vs-classical-computing/README.md

 # Quantum vs Classical Computing Benchmark

-A comprehensive research project comparing quantum, classical, and hybrid computing approaches for machine learning tasks, featuring Apple-inspired visualizations and detailed performance analytics.
+This research project is to show the comparision between quantum, classical and hybrid computations for machine learning and data anlaysis tasks with detailed performance analytics.
+A detailed analysis is on our research paper:

 ##  Key Findings